Medical Sciences (International Pre-Med) September 2026

 To prepare for the MMIs held by the School of Medicine in Semester 2, there will be workshops on the various interview stations so that you can develop your interview skills and MMI performance.
 You will also study medical ethics in order to transition into first-year medicine with an understanding of how medical ethics link to clinical practice and medical professionalism.

 Students are assessed on coursework and end-of-semester examinations.
+Examples of these are:

 • academic essays

-• end-of-module examinations (in-person or online)
+• end-of-module exams (in-person or online)

 • individual or group projects